Skip to content

 Board authority, and systems we have actually shipped.

-Our advisory is grounded in the practice of our founder, Dr Karl George MBE — founder of The Governance Forum, creator of the Governance Assessment Process and the RACE Equality Code, and Partner and Head of Governance at RSM UK.
+Our advisory is grounded in the practice of our founder, Dr Karl George MBE — founder of The Governance Forum, creator of the TGF Governance Code and the RACE Equality Code, and Partner and Head of Governance at RSM UK.
 No UK boutique in this market leads with a board-governance figure of that standing.

 That authority sits on top of an AI-native operating model and systems we have built and governed: read-only data access, append-only audit ledgers and confidence floors that overrule the model, engineered into production rather than described in a policy.